clanfear/SOC371/docs/syllabus.md

 #### Participation

 Students are expected to complete readings and engage in discussion.
-Given the disruption presented by COVID-19, alternate evaluation (e.g. a 1-page reading and discussion response) is possible for students unable to attend one or more synchronous lectures.
-Students must contact the instructor prior to absences to be considered for alternate evaluation.
+Given the disruption presented by COVID-19, alternate evaluation is possible for students unable to attend one or more synchronous lectures.
+Students must contact the instructor prior to absences to be considered for alternate evaluation below.
+Alternate evaluation *must not exceed one page total* (but you will likely need 350+ words) and should contain *for each reading*:

+1. A basic summary of the reading
+2. And one or more of:
+    1. A personal reaction to the reading.
+That is, do you think the theory, its assumptions, and/or policy implications make sense or are missing important elements?
+    2. A comparison and contrast with earlier readings and lecture content.
+You should make a statement about which you find more plausible and why.

 #### Discussion Questions